Would you rather see the UK version?

 “A pangrattato is basically a crunchy breadcrumb topping – it's simple yet tastes incredible ”

 Place a large saucepan on a medium to high heat and pour in half the stock, followed by all your risotto base.
 Stirring all the time, gently bring to the boil, turn the heat down and simmer until almost all the stock has been absorbed.

 Add the rest of the stock a ladleful at a time until the rice is cooked.
 You might not need all your stock.
 Be careful not to overcook the rice – check it throughout cooking to make sure it’s a pleasure to eat.
 It should hold its shape but be soft, creamy and oozy.
 And the overall texture should be slightly looser than you think you want it.

-Turn off the heat, beat in your butter and Parmesan, check the seasoning and add a little salt and pepper if needed.
+Turn off the heat, beat in your butter and Parmesan, check the seasoning and add a little sea salt and black pepper if needed.
 Don’t be too generous with the salt because the pangrattato has salt in it too and you don’t want to overdo it!

 Place a lid on the pan and leave the risotto to rest for a minute.
 You can now take the pan to the table so that everyone can help themselves, or divide the risotto between individual serving plates and sprinkle the pangrattato over the top.
 Place a block of Parmesan on the table with a grater and tuck in.